ccao-data/service-spark-iasworld/README.md

   table.
 To extract a single year, set `min_year` and `max_year` to the same value.
 Defaults to the current year.
 - `cur (optional)` - Values of the `cur` column to extract from the table.
   Must be an array.
+Set to `null` in a job definition to ignore this column when filtering and partitioning.
 Defaults to `["Y", "N", "D"]`.
-- `predicates_path (optional)` - String path to a CSV file within the `config/` directory.
-The CSV file should define the column, start value, and end value used to construct a SQL BETWEEN expression.
-Each line creates its own expression equivalent to one chunk of a table during reading.
-Set to in a job definition `null` to disable using predicates completely.
+- `predicates_path (optional)` - String path to a SQL file within the `config/` directory.
+The SQL file should define SQL BETWEEN expressions, where each expression is one chunk that will be extracted by Spark during JDBC reads.
+  Expressions should not be overlapping.
+Set to `null` in a job definition to disable using predicates completely.
 Defaults to `default_predicates.csv`.
-- `predicates_type (optional)` - Data type of the predicate column, either "string" or "numeric".
-The "string" type is quoted in the generated SQL BETWEEN predicates, while the "numeric" type is not.
-Defaults to `"string"`.

 Long-lived job definitions are stored as YAML in `config/default_jobs.yaml`, then converted to JSON for submission.
 See `run.sh` for an example of this workflow using `yq`.

+### Predicates, filtering, and partitioning

+- **Predicates** are SQL statements used to chunk a table during reads against the iasWorld database.
+The statements define mutually exclusive queries that run in parallel (in order to speed up query execution).

+  Predicates are defined via a file of SQL statements in the `config/` directory, then passed to each table job via a file path.
+- **Filters** are logic conditions applied to a query as part of the initial read.
+They're effectively a SQL WHERE clause, and apply before each read.

+  Filters are constructed automatically from any `min_year`, `max_year`, and/or `cur` values passed as part of a job definition.
+If these values are all null, then the entire table is returned.
+- **Partitions** define how the output Parquet files returned from each should be broken up.
+We use Hive partitioning by default, which yields partitions with the structure `$TABLE/taxyr=$YEAR/cur=$CUR_VALUE/part-0.parquet`.

+  Like filters, partitions are determined automatically via any `min_year`, `max_year`, and/or `cur` values that are set.
+If these values are all null, then the table is returned as a single file e.g. `$TABLE/part-0.parquet`.

 ## Structure